 Many marketers are already using some form of marketing automation – whether it’s a DM you send every time you get a new follower on Twitter or the emails your new website subscribers get.
 Investing in more marketing automation, though, can help you become more successful and generate more revenue for your company in the long run.

-GetResponse is an email marketing tool that has recently launched a new marketing automation platform; it seems as though the tool is changing directions a bit and putting more focus on becoming an all-in-one marketing software for small and medium businesses, rather than just an email marketing tool.
+GetResponse is an email marketing tool with a powerful marketing automation platform; for years, it’s slowly moved toward becoming an all-in-one marketing software for small and medium businesses, rather than just an email marketing tool.

 While GetResponse is a great tool for email marketing as well as for webinars, I want to focus more on its marketing automation abilities.

 The first thing I noticed by using it, is that it’s very easy to set up and use, which is not always the case with marketing automation and it doesn’t require a full-time manager like Marketo or Hubspot do.
 It’s also very affordable ($49 for the Pro plan with marketing automation), particularly if you have an SMB and considering it has a lot of different features, it offers great value for money.